Setting database options

 To setup the connection via SSH tunnel, input the following values in the corresponding fields:

-Note: When the SSH tunneling is set then the '*' symbol appears near the head of the tab.
+Note: When the SSH tunneling is set the '*' symbol appears on the tab header.

 Check this option to enable Private Keys usage for the connection.